 enthral the audience with their exquisite performance, particularly outside the Elephanta Caves

+and aims to safeguard the rich cultural heritage of this Indian state.
 This festival is held every year in the month of January at Banganga.
 It is in this popular festival that several talented artists from all over the nation present their superb cultural performances before enthusiastic crowds.

 to promote the modern trends as well as to relish the ancient heritage of Maharashtra.

 The Kalidas Festival is celebrated during the month of November, at Nagpur

 region in the honour of the famous Sanskrit